Grade Calculation Types

-Choose whether you'll calculate the students' final grades using total points, term weighting, standards weighting, or category weighting.
-You can combine calculation methods by using different methods for different reporting terms, such as total points for Q1 and Q2 and term weighting for S1.
+Choose whether you want to calculate the students' final grades using total points, term weighting, standards weighting, or category weighting.
+You can combine calculation methods for different reporting terms, such as total points for Q1 and Q2, and term weighting for S1.

-Use the total points method to calculate a student's final grade by dividing the points the student earned for the class by the number of points possible.
-Using this option, a student might earn 1250 points out of a total 1600 points possible which would be converted to a percentage of 78% and a grade would be determined from the cutoff percentage defined in the grade scale.
+Use the total points method to calculate a student's final grade by dividing the points earned for the class by the number of points possible.
+Using this option, a student might earn 1250 points out of a total of 1600 points possible, which converts to 78%, and a grade is determined from the cutoff percentage defined in the grade scale.

-Use the term weighting method to calculate a student's final grade based on grades from shorter reporting terms.
-For example, you might calculate the Semester 1 grade based on the final grades for Quarter 1 and Quarter 2.
-In this scenario, you might enter 40% for Quarter 1 and 60% for Quarter 2.
-Each percentage is a weight used to determine how the smaller term contributes to the final grade.
+Use the term weighting method to calculate a student's final grade using grades from shorter reporting terms.
+For example, you can calculate the S1 grade based on the final grades for Q1 and Q2.
+In this scenario, you would enter 40% for Q1 and 60% for Q2.
+Each percentage is a weight used to determine how the shorter term contributes to the final grade.

-If you select the Exact Value Earned setting for Term Weighting, the calculation uses the student's calculated percent (Alpha Scales) or numeric value (Numeric Scales) from the reporting term.
+If you select Exact Value Earned, the calculation uses the student's calculated percent (Alpha Scales) or numeric value (Numeric Scales) from the reporting term.

-If you select the Term Weighting Points setting for Term Weighting, the student's calculated grade for the reporting term is mapped to the Term Weighting Point defined in the grade scale.
+If you select Term Weighting Points, the student's calculated grade for the reporting term is mapped to the Term Weighting Point defined in the grade scale.

-To have a standards final grade count in the course final grade for a reporting term (whether Q1, Q2 or S1), you must use standards weighting.
+You must use standards weighting to have a standards final grade count in the course final grade for a reporting term.
 Use the standards weighting method to calculate a student's course final grade based on final grades from the standards aligned to the course.
 Set up standards weighting similar to how you set up term weighting by defining the percentage that is the weight used to determine how the standards grades contribute to the final grade.
-For example, you might calculate the Semester 1 final grade based on 40% of the standards grades from Q1 and 60% of the standards grades from Q2.
-Using Standards Weighting with attributes of Specific Weights and Specific Sum require that PowerSchool administrators configure weights for specific standards for each course on the Course Settings page.
+For example, you might calculate the S1 final grade based on 40% of the standards grades from Q1 and 60% of the standards grades from Q2.
+Using Standards Weighting with attributes of Specific Weights and Specific Sum requires that PowerSchool administrators configure weights for specific standards for each course on the Course Settings page.

-A combination of the calculation types listed above can also be selected within a single reporting term to produce a grade that is the weighted average of their respective grade values.
+You can select a combination of the previously mentioned calculation types within a single reporting term to produce a grade that is the weighted average of their respective grade values.

-When mixing calculation types, there is a good possibility of scores being double-counted.
+When you mix calculation types, scores are possibly double-counted.
 PowerTeacher Pro will double-count scores if the calculation is defined in a manner to do so.
 For example, if a calculation is defined using Total Points and Categories, any assignment that is part of the defined category will have the score double-counted within the calculation.